tardate/LittleArduinoProjects/README.md

-# 337 Little Electronics and Arduino Projects
+# 338 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [RgbLedGlow](./Electronics101/RgbLedGlow) - rainbow glow effects with an RGB LED and OpAmp oscillators.
+> Latest addition:sparkles: [GlowBall](./Kraft/GlowBall) - building LED effects for a Glass Eye Studio Celestial Planet Weight.

 Just my collection of electronics projects, many involving an Arduino in one way or another.